alexandraleah/alexandraleah.github.io/README.md

 # alexandraleah.github.io
-A portfolio site using bootstrap and adapted from w3schools bootstrap theme.
-Currently in a work in progress.
+A portfolio showcasing my work using bootstrap and adapted from w3schools bootstrap theme.